Winmalee High School: Architectural significance

 Being designed fairly recently in 1985 Winmalee High School is of architectural significance; the building is an example of Modern Architecture.
 It is one of the only High Schools in the Blue Mountains with wheel-chair access into a large percentage of the school which was added recently.
 2008 saw the opening of the Performing Arts Centre at the rear of the main hall.
-The Performing Arts Centre was designed to cater for drama and small performances as well as a rehearsal space and holding room for the large productions held every 2 years.
+The Performing Arts Centre was designed to cater for drama and small performances as well as a rehearsal space and holding room for the biennial school Musical.
 The school has a wide range of rooms, including general 'learning spaces', science laboratories, 11 computer labs, specialty music rooms, art studios, large wood and metal technology rooms, textiles and food technology labs, one of which has recently been refitted with new restaurant quality commercial equipment.
 A new trade training centre has been built as part of the Applied Technology faculty adjoining the newly refurbished food technology lab.
 A new fitness centre has also recently been built for PDHPE lessons.